0-99/dyndns-multiplexer-iid6support/README.md

     Let's assume the client's IPv4-Address is `192.168.24.11/24`, then the client part is the value `11` (as a hex value it is `a`), then the value for the assignment is `::a`.
 This is the value you can define in the `iid6`-Section for a [provider](#example-provider-configuration)

 4. **Make sure that this value is not used by any other client in your network.**
-    If you use Unique Local Addresses (ULA) in your netzwork, for example with the ULA-prefix "fd", than you can use.
+    If you use Unique Local Addresses (ULA) in your network, for example with the ULA-prefix "fd", than you can use.
     ```bash
     # Replace '::a' with the relevant value from step 3
     ping "fd::a"
     ```

 5. **Set the stable IID on the client**
 > [!WARNING]
 > If **Unique Local Addresses (ULA)** is active in your network, the ULA IPv6 address for this client will also change.
 If the client uses a DNS resolver such as "pi-hole," the changed ULA IPv6 address must be re-entered in the router.

 > [!CAUTION]
 > The actions described here are carried out at your own responsibility.
 Outcomes may vary depending on your environment, and there is no guarantee regarding safety, reliability, or results.

     ```bash
     # Replace 'Wired connection 1' with the relevant value from step 1